TomDamri1/form-creator/README.md

 2. Run the server- in the main directory:
   2.1 Use the command  `npm install`
   2.2 Use the command  `npm start`
-  **Notice - The server won't work right now, you missing mongoose configuration file**
+  **Notice - The server won't work right now, you missing mongoose configuration file.**

 3. Run the client - in the client directory:
   3.1 Use the command  `npm install`